Brisbane River and city centre.

 Brisbane's climate is sub tropical, with hot, humid summers that tourists would do better to avoid.
 Summer (December-February) temperatures have average highs of around 30C (86F) and lows of 21C (70F), seemingly not too hot but it's the oppressive humidity that gets to tourists.
 That and the low grey clouds, even lower mosquito clouds, not to mention the torrential outbursts.
 So, to be avoided if possible, though the difficulty for travelers is that summer is probably the best time in Sydney while winter is the best time in Cairns, both prime tourist targets and Brisbane is between the two.

-Riverside greenery and attractions.
+Riverside greenery and other attractions.

 Aboriginal rock art in Mt.
 Coot-tha Forest.
 Photo by Lyle Radford